 Listed below are two definitions of IMC from two of the leading authorities in marketing.

-Tom Duncan, is the author of “The Principles of Advertising and IMC”, founder of the Integrated Marketing Communication (IMC) graduate program at the University of Colorado, he has worked for Leo Burnett working with prestigious clients such as Procter & Gamble, KFC, and Union Carbide.
+Tom Duncan, is the author of “The Principles of Advertising and IMC”, founder of the Integrated Marketing Communication (IMC) graduate program at the University of Colorado.
+Previously, Tom Duncan was a Leo Burnett employee working with prestigious clients such as Procter & Gamble, KFC, and Union Carbide.

 Philip Kotler needs no introduction, especially if you read my blog on a regular basis.